-Daisy Yiyou Wang, Curator of Chinese and East Asian Art
+Daisy Yiyou Wang, The Robert N. Shapiro Curator of Chinese and East Asian Art

 Joining PEM in 2013, Dr. Wang leads the PEM’s Chinese, Japanese, and Korean art exhibition programs, collection-based installations, research, and acquisitions.
 The upcoming major exhibition Empresses of China's Forbidden City she co-curated with Jan Stuart opens at PEM in 2018, shedding new light on the role of empresses in shaping court art and history of the Qing dynasty.
 It is a partnership between PEM, the Smithsonian’s Freer and Sackler Galleries, and the Palace Museum, Beijing to celebrate the fortieth

 anniversary of U.S.-China diplomatic relations.